PlusLabNLP/GENEVA/data_creation/README.md

 ## Download FrameNet data

 You have to first download the FrameNet data.
 You can request for this data here - [Request FrameNet Data](https://framenet.icsi.berkeley.edu/fndrupal/framenet_request_data).
-We use the version 1.7 of this data for creating GENEVA and save it in this folder.
+We use the version 1.7 of this data for creating GENEVA and save it in this folder as `fndata-1.7`.

 ## Conversion to EE format